KITATUS/KITATUS.github.io/_posts/2022-02-27-joininprogress.md

 **Note:** Did you know that you can reference inputs from functions in Blueprint without having to have wires everywhere?
 Once the function has been created, compile and save then when you open the "All actions for this Blueprint Window" (usually by right clicking), you can find and use the variable!
 {: .notice--info}

-If the player controller doesn't have an accociated character, we need to create them one.
+If the player controller doesn't have an associated character, we need to create them one.

 [![styled-image](/assets/images/tutorials/joinInProgress/jip_003.jpg "The start of SpawnMPChar"){: .align-center style="width: 100%;"}](/assets/images/tutorials/joinInProgress/jip_003.jpg)
 The start of SpawnMPChar.
 {: style="text-align: center; font-size:0.7em; font-style: italic; color: grey;"}

-We clear our the SpawnTransform to ensure we're not accidently overwriting any existing data (normally this won't be the case but it doesn't hurt to be careful!) then we try and find an existing character in the scene (to spawn beside).
+We clear out the SpawnTransform to ensure we're not accidentally  overwriting any existing data (normally this won't be the case but it doesn't hurt to be careful!) then we try and find an existing character in the scene (to spawn beside).
 We grab the first value that comes back from the  ```GetAllActorsOfClass```  node and check to see if it returned valid or if we didn't find anything.

 **Note:** If you were dealing with a game where you only wanted people to spawn at a player location if certain criteria were met; such as location they were at or what team they're on - this would be the perfect time to do it.
 {: .notice--info}